jbcoe/value_types/DRAFT.md

 7. _Mandates_: `T` is a complete type.

 8. _Effects_: `alloc` is direct-non-list-initialized with `a`.
-Constructs an owned object of type `T` with no arguments.
+Constructs an owned object of type `T` with an empty argument list.

 9. _Postconditions_: `*this` is not valueless.